How to Become a Travel Agent

 There are three main pathways to become a self-employed travel agent.

-1. Hosted Travel Agent: An independent contractor (IC) agent who uses a host agency’s accreditation in order to book travel for their clients.
+1. Hosted Travel Agent: An independent contractor (IC) agent who uses a host agency’s accreditation number in order to book travel for their clients.
 This is similar to how IC real estate agencies align with a larger agency like Coldwell Banker or Keller Williams.

 2. Independently–Accredited Travel Agent: A travel advisor who has their own accreditation number to book travel.